anniehedgpeth/anniehedgpeth.github.io/about.md

 I have a BFA in Film, a minor in Theatre, and I worked as a Casting Director before leaving full-time employment for more flexible endeavors while I was raising babies.
 I did some blogging, and I had a home decorating business.

 [I was ready to go back to full-time employment](http://leanin.org/book/), but I also wanted a career change.
-The obvious career path for someone with my skillset was probably HR or Marketing, and I get that.
-But here's the catch - I did't want that.
+The obvious career path for someone with my skill-set was probably HR or Marketing, and I get that.
+But here's the catch - I didn't want that.

 I wanted to take the soft skills that I had gained through my creative pursuits and apply them to technology.
 I didn't feel like I could contribute something original in my former pursuits, so I wanted to learn to create at a level that I haven't yet experienced.

 The purpose of this blog is to share what I'm learning from a series of small projects.
 I'm taking baby steps to get to where I want to be, but [I'm excited about the process](https://youtu.be/C13JC_YP2Q8).

-When I first started learning how to speak French the biggest hurdle was just getting out there and speaking it with people without being embarassed.
+When I first started learning how to speak French the biggest hurdle was just getting out there and speaking it with people without being embarrassed.
 If I didn't humble myself in that way, then I would have never improved.
 I made a ton of mistakes (and am still not totally fluent), but I have finally learned to not be embarrassed.

 This website for me is like speaking horribly broken French to native Parisians.
-It's a little embarassing, but I'm hoping that the upside will be lots of growth and understanding.
+It's a little embarrassing, but I'm hoping that the upside will be lots of growth and understanding.